adamff-dev/twitch-adfree-webos/README.md

 ```

 ## Build, deploy and launch

+The following one-liner is convenient for debugging because it chains together all the essential steps — building, packaging, deploying, and launching — into a single command:

 ```sh
 pnpm run build && pnpm run package && pnpm run deploy && pnpm run launch